-The Gambia The smallest country on main land Africa the Gambia is completely surrounded by Senegal except for the West Coast; the Atlantic Ocean.
+The Gambia, the smallest country on main land Africa the Gambia is completely surrounded by Senegal except for the West Coast; the Atlantic Ocean.
 It has been politically isolated for many years but this has changed since the overthrow of President Yahya Jammeh in 2016.

 Ever since there seems to be a different flow.
 People are still very poor, but in general more open and optimistic about the future.
 Almost 50% of the population live in poverty still as we speak though.
 What never changed is the hospitality and friendliness of the Gambian people.
 Hence the ’Smiling Coast of Africa’